AviatrixSystems/Docs/HowTos/tgw_route_limit.rst

 Test Validation
 ----------------

-In this tech note, we test the route limitation of AWS Transit Gateway (TGW).

-With the following setup, we launch a Cisco CSR 1000v as Customer Gateway and use it to attach a VPN connection to the TGW.
+In the following setup, we launch a Cisco CSR 1000v as Customer Gateway and use it to attach a VPN connection to the TGW.
 TGW and CSR also run BGP between them.
 The detailed steps are `here <https://docs.aws.amazon.com/vpc/latest/tgw/tgw-vpn-attachments.html>`_.

 |tgw_route_limit|